 Landscape architects design parks and the outdoor spaces of campuses, recreational facilities, businesses, private homes, and other open spaces.

 Lawyers advise and represent individuals, businesses, and government agencies on legal issues and disputes.

-Librarians help people find information and conduct research for personal and professional use.
-Their job duties may change based on the type of library they work in, such as public, academic, or medical libraries.
+Librarians and library media specialists help people find information and conduct research for personal and professional use.
+Their job duties may change based on the type of setting they work in, such as public, school, or medical libraries.

 |Library Technician or Assistant||Helping, Persuading, Organizing||

 Library technicians and assistants help librarians with all aspects of running a library.
 They assist patrons, organize library materials and information, and do clerical and administrative tasks.